 I am always on the look out for new places to take a walk and discover.
-A few weeks ago (that time in between Christmas and new year, where you haven’t got a clue what day it is), the Dude and I set out for Elie and St Monans on the Fife coast.
+A few weeks ago (that time in between Christmas and new year, where you haven’t got a clue what day it is), Dude and I set out for a winter trip to Elie and St Monans on the Fife coast.

 It was a perfect winters day in Scotland for new adventures.
 The sky was bright blue and the sun was shining but the wind was bitterly cold!
 Talk about blowing away the cobwebs.
 This corner of the East Neuk was all new and exciting to us both and although it has been recommended to us several times since moving I now wish we had come sooner!

 Our first stop was Elie and we were immediately taken in by it’s sweet charm; narrow streets, a mixture of architecture and the smell of the sea.
 The perfect welcome.

 After putting on the last few outer layers we followed the signs to the beach, and just a couple of hundred metres walk before we caught our first glimpse of the beach.
 Greeted by the long beach, curving round and overlooked by houses; what a view they must have.